 For this document, I will assume you already have a healthy list of Users, Applications, and Roles defined for your Data Dictionary.
-Next, all you have to do is click "Admin Menu" –>
+Next, all you have to do is click "Admin" in the header –>

-Click the "Add" button.
+Click the "Create Security Rule" button.
 Specify a Role, Application Type, and Application Number.